 Using a credit card is a good experience for teens and young adults.
 Help your kids learn to be responsible in managing their use of credit cards.

 Consider these statistics about college students.
 According to a Sallie Mae’s 2019 Majoring in Money report, the average number of credit cards students hold is changing.
-In 2016, college students with at least one credit card only carried an average of three cards, the survey reports, compared to an average of five today.
+In 2016, college students with at least one credit card only carried an average of three cards, the survey reports, compared to an average of five in the study.

 Overall, however, many college students are practicing good money habits.
-The report shows that more than 70% of college students say they pay their bills on time and just over half track their spending.
+The report shows that only about 70% of college students say they pay their bills on time and just over half track their spending.

 Credit card fees explained